It’s time to learn about the Mediterranean Diet!

 - Refined oils.
-Dump out all rapeseed oil, soybean oil and canola oil.
+Dump out all rapeseed oil, soybean oil, and canola oil.
 When they’re heated, like they do when undergoing refinement, they create free radicals.
 Which aren’t as fun as they tend to sound, because of the whole “not good for your health” thing.
 Science, you should really think of a less awesome name here.

-Now, the above shouldn’t too much of a shocker.
+Now, the above shouldn’t be too much of a shocker.
 Are you starting to see why the Mediterranean Diet is popular and reputable?
 It keeps things simple!

 Eat real food.

 Avoid unhealthy food.